tommyjlong/Itron-Analog-Gas-Meter-Sensor/README.md

 # Gasmeter Analyzer
 The python3 code for the `gasmeter_analyzer` does the following:
 * Retrieves the image from the camera for the configured URL,
-* Rotates the image (See Alignment Doc TBD)
+* Rotates the image in order to align the gauges along the horizontal plane.
-* Takes the configured Dial Coordinates and determines the needle angle and thus a value for a given gauge.
-A needle angle of 0 corresponds to "0" on the gauge.
+* Takes the configured "Dial Center Coordinates", searches for and locates the needle, and with it, its angle and thus a value for each gauge.
 * "Reads the Meter" like a human.
 A more significant gauge digit has its value determine in part based on the adjacent less significant gauge's digit value.
 The least significant gauge's dial is taken at face value (within a hundreth).
 * As a sanity check, it compares the just read meter value with a previously read meter value to make sure the values are never decreasing as the gas meter values are always increasing.
 * Publishes an MQTT message to a broker containing the just read meter value

-Before the analyzer can be used, **an alignment process must be performed  and the dial coordinates need to be determined** (Document TBDone).
+Before the analyzer can be used, **an alignment process must be performed  and the dial coordinates need to be determined.** See the [Alignment and Coordinates Doc](./readme_media/Align_Coordinates.pdf).

 Note: The code's image processing is rather CPU intensive and so one should take caution when deploying it on a system needing to do other important/critical things as well. _I actually wanted to try this out on a PiZeroW, but opencv2 (which gasmeter_analyser uses extensively) doesn't install so easily, and I didn't spend anymore time trying to get it to run._